 Downtown and Brickell can be accessed via foot or Metromover.

-Buses and the free trolleys connect other neighborhood but crowds can create long wait times, so download the transit tracker before you arrive.
+Buses and free trolleys connect other neighborhoods, but crowds can create long wait times, so download the transit tracker before you arrive.

 Alternatively, consider e-scooters or e-bikes for Downtown.

 If you are visiting Miami for the first time and fancy a tour that saves your feet, there is a hop on a half-day bus tour with a multi-language audio guide.

 Arriving in Miami

 There is one airport in the city: Miami International, which is 7 miles from Downtown.

 Some visitors arrive via Fort Lauderdale, which is 25 miles from Downtown.